Baku–Tbilisi–Kars railway: Route

 In total, 105 km of new track have been built between Kars and Akhalkalaki, with 76 km within Turkey and 29 km in Georgia.
-This section is single track, not electrified.
-The platform and the tunnels are prepared for a second track, should the need arises.
+While the Turkish section is not electrified, the 29 km section within Georgia has been fully electrified as part of comprehensive modernisation works, connecting the border directly to the electrified network at the Akhalkalaki break-of-gauge station.
+This newly built international section is single track, though the platform and the tunnels are prepared for a second track, should the need arise.

-The existing railway line from Akhalkalaki to Marabda and on to Tbilisi and Baku has been modernised.
+The existing railway line from Akhalkalaki to Marabda and on to Tbilisi and Baku has also been modernised to handle the increased traffic.

 Its total length is 826 km, and the line will be able to transport 1 million passengers and 6.5 million tons of freight in the first stage.
 Its capacity will eventually be 3 million passengers and over 15 million tons of freight.